 Conclusion

 It’s easy to write off teenage behavior and moodiness as just “being a teenager,” but that isn’t always the case.
 Sometimes teenagers are really facing difficult circumstances that their young minds and hearts aren’t prepared to handle.
-If we simply leave them to their own devices, they can spiral deeper into depression and substance abuse creating lasting problems.
+If we simply leave them to their own devices, they can spiral deeper into depression and substance abuse, creating lasting problems.
+Seeking support from resources like San Diego Christian Counseling can help provide the guidance and care they need to navigate these challenges effectively.

 Remember that sometimes raising a child up in the way they should go may require some professional help.
 Sending your teenager to counseling isn’t a weakness, it’s an investment in their future health.